filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/how-gas-works/index.md

 }
 ```

-You can convert the `result` field from hexadecimal to base-10 in your terminal.
+You can convert the `result` field from hexadecimal to base 10 in your terminal.
 Take the `result` output and remove the `0x` from the start.
 Then use `echo` to output the conversion:

 ```shell
 echo $((16#31157))